zhangyachang/react-native-website/cnwebsite/versioned_docs/version-0.63/native-modules-android.md

     // ...
   }
   componentWillUnmount() {
-    this.eventListener.remove(); // Removes the listener
+    this.eventEmitter.remove(); // Removes the listener
   }
 ```